A non-perturbative approach to computing seismic normal modes in rotating planets: Hydrostatic equilibrium of the liquid core with rotation

 To reach the hydrostatic equilibrium, the prepressure $p^0$ satisfies

 where $g'$ is defined in \eqref{eq:definteg}.
 Well-posedness requires that

 see \cite[Lemma 2.1]{de2015system} for details about the functional properties of $\rho^0$, $p^0$ and $g'$.

-The computation greatly simplifies upon making an Ansatz for the density distribution, namely, that its level sets are spheroidal.
-The early study by \cite{clairaut1743theorie} was based on this Ansatz.
-The derivation of Clairaut's equation, and the Radau approximation are put in the context of a general scheme imposing \eqref{eq:rhoparallelg} in \cite[Section 14.1]{dahlen1998theoretical}.
+The derivation of Clairaut's equation \cite{clairaut1743theorie}, and Radau approximation are put in the context of a general scheme imposing \eqref{eq:rhoparallelg} in \cite[Chapter 14.1]{dahlen1998theoretical}.
 The bulk parameters of Earth and Mars are listed in Table~\ref{tab:parametersEarthmars}.
-While the hydrostatic assumption seems to apply to Earth with reasonable accuracy, the derivative of the ellipticity at $r_e$, $\dot{\epsilon}(r_e)$, of Mars appears to be negative, whence this assumption fails to hold \citep{dollfus1972new, bills1978mars}.
+While the hydrostatic assumption seems to apply to Earth with reasonable accuracy, the derivative of the ellipticity at $r_e$, $\dot{\epsilon}(r_e)$, of Mars appears to be negative, whence this assumption fails to hold \cite{dollfus1972new,bills1978mars}.

-To overcome the limitation of the ellipsoidal assumption, we model the density of the fully heterogeneous planet and the shape of the fluid core due to the effects of the centrifugal force.
-Since $g'$ needs to be parallel to $\nabla \rho^0$, to find the satisfactory $\rho^0$ in \eqref{eq:rhoparallelg}, we form, in a standard fashion, a variational formulation,